- ILR requirements

 What are the Indefinite Leave to Remain UK eligibility requirements?

-The central eligibility requirement concerns the amount of time an applicant has been continuously and lawfully resident in the UK.
+The central eligibility requirement concerns the amount of time an applicant has been continuously and lawfully resident in the United Kingdom.

 However, there are a number of additional requirements that must also be satisfied.
 To be eligible to apply, you must meet the following criteria:

 - You must have been a continuous UK resident for the relevant period of time